outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 From *commit* example above, we can create new image layer but many negligible commands like *ls*, *pwd*, etc. are recourded as well.

-Similar to Makefile, Docker uses Dockerfile to define image with specified *instruction*s like FROM, COPY, RUN etc. Each instruction creates a new layer and a new image.
-In order to minimize number of layers and images, we'd better merge instructions.
+Similar to Makefile, Docker uses Dockerfile to define image with specified *instruction*s like FROM, COPY, RUN etc. Each instruction creates a new intermediate layer and a new intermediate image.
+In order to minimize number of layers and images, we'd better merge instructions as much as possible.

 In this section, we use Dockerfile to create image *nginx:v2*.